Purple Heart recipients invited to Sandy Springs Council dinner

-he City Council is inviting veterans who were decorated with the Purple Heart, and their families, to share a free dinner with councilmembers prior to their Aug.
+The City Council is inviting veterans who were decorated with the Purple Heart, and their families, to share a free dinner with councilmembers prior to their Aug.
 1 meeting.
 That meeting will include a ceremonial honor of veterans wounded during service as part of Sandy Springs’ “Purple Heart City” program, a branding done in collaboration with the Virginia-based Military Order of the Purple Heart.

 Any Purple Heart recipient interested in attending the dinner should email communications@sandyspringsga.gov.